Age-Appropriate Career Education and the Expanded Core Curriculum

 Parents and caregivers, teachers, and the school community often don’t realize that these children have the ability or need to explore the world around them tactually.
 However, it’s through hands-on exploration that these children gather first-hand information about the world and how things work.

 In cases where hands-on exploration is actually dangerous or impossible, these children still need to learn about careers.
 In these instances, teachers, school staff, and parents can provide clear verbal or signed descriptions and structured activities to teach children about the skills, tasks, challenges, and outcomes of a wide variety of job and career opportunities.
 Children also need to be aware of and experience the rewards that motivate adults to go to work and contribute to society.

 Finally, participating in early employment and volunteer experiences gives young people references from outside the school system that can speak to their competence and ability.

-Preparation: Youths with visual impairments need early work-related opportunities to prepare for adult work roles.
+Youths with blindness or low vision need early work-related opportunities to prepare for adult work roles.
 These experiences include volunteer work, job trials, job shadowing, and even paid part-time work.

-Young adults with visual impairments often encounter challenges in finding these opportunities because they can’t see signs advertising job openings, and they may not have sufficient orientation and mobility (O&M) skills to travel to work independently.
+Young adults with blindness or low vision often encounter challenges in finding these opportunities because they can’t see signs advertising job openings, and they may not have sufficient orientation and mobility (O&M) skills to travel to work independently.

 In addition, employers may hesitate to hire a young person with a visual disability.
-Therefore, while high school is a time when students engage in “first job” experiences, many young adults with visual impairments miss out on these crucial early work experiences.
+Therefore, while high school is a time when students engage in “first job” experiences, many young adults with blindness or low vision miss out on these crucial early work experiences.
 This leads to a problematic situation in which their career preparation is passive, theoretical, and based on textbooks and classroom instruction instead of more meaningful authentic employment.

 Finally, it is through engaging in real work experiences that young adults learn about which jobs or career activities they like and/or don’t like and how their own interests, strengths, and challenges support those preferences.